Episode 2: Gang Massaman

 Over the centuries, Massaman curry has remained a beloved dish among the Thai royal family, with each generation of monarchs refining and perfecting the recipe.
 It is said that the recipe used by the chefs at Baan Gliwang can be traced back to the kitchens of King Chulalongkorn, who reigned from 1868 to 1910 and is revered as one of the most influential Thai kings.

-"Gang Massaman," says Gai, her eyes gleaming with pride, "is a curry fit for a king.
+"Gang Massaman," says Gai, "is a curry fit for a king.
 It's a culinary masterpiece that combines the bold spices of the East with the creamy richness of our local ingredients."

-Gai begins the process by meticulously selecting the spices that will form the foundation of this complex dish.
+She begins the process by meticulously selecting the spices that will form the foundation of this complex dish.
 Cinnamon, cloves, cardamom, and star anise are carefully measured and placed in a cast-iron pan.
-She sets the herbs and spices ablaze with deft movements, filling the air with a mesmerising aroma that transports us to distant lands and ancient trading routes.
+She gently heats the herbs and spices, filling the air with a mesmerising aroma that transports us to distant lands and ancient trading routes.

-As the spices dance in the flames, Gai prepares the other components of the curry paste.
+As the spices dance in the pan, Khun Gai prepares the other components of the curry paste.
 Peanuts, lemongrass, galangal, and shallots are added to the mortar, and the rhythmic pounding begins.
-Each ingredient is treated with the utmost care, crushed and ground until the aromas are released in a captivating crescendo.
+Each ingredient is crushed and ground until the aromas are released.

-While the curry paste takes shape, Gai turns her attention to the star of the show – the ribs.
+While the curry paste takes shape, she turns her attention to the star of the show – chickens.
 Unlike the quick-cooking cuts used in Gang Keow Wan, Massaman demands a more patient approach.
-These ribs have been slow-braised in coconut milk for over 24 hours, transforming the tough, sinewy meat into a buttery, fall-off-the-bone delight.

 “At our Hua Hin Thai restaurant, our Massaman is not a dish to be rushed," Gai says, her voice soft and reverent.
 "It's a labour of love, a testament to the depth and complexity that can be achieved in Thai cuisine."